openwdl/wdl/modules/SPEC.md

 ## Introduction

 A WDL **module** is a directory containing a `module.json` manifest and one or more `.wdl` files.
-A module declares its own version, dependencies, license, and the upstream tools it wraps.
+A module declares its dependencies, license, and the upstream tools it wraps; a module's own version is defined by its Git tags (see [Version Discovery](#version-discovery)).
 Modules are resolved and composed by compliant execution engines through the mechanisms defined in this specification.

 This specification describes: